robsab13/Grow-a-Girlfriend-Demo-Translation/README.md

 1. Download the most recent demo.
 2. Download the "translation_testing.rpy" script from github.
 3. Place that script into the "game" folder of the demo you downloaded.
 On Steam, the path to game folders is SteamLibrary > steamapps > common > Grow a Girlfriend Demo > game.
+4. Assuming you are not translating into Russian, open "translation_testing.rpy" and replace all instances of "russian" with the same name of your language folder.
+This ensures you use a more universal font, else you might see empty squares.
+(It must be the exact same name as your language as named in the folder!).
-4. Place your language folder into "game/tl".
+5. Place your language **folder**, containing the 5 scripts you're busing translating, into "game/tl", eg. "game/tl/lithuaninan".
 The only other folder in there should be "None", which is English.
 Do not include Images - the current script does not support image translation testing yet.
-5. Launch the game!
+6. Launch the game!
 On the main menu, there should be a button to change languages from English into your translation - It will have the name of your folder.
-Note: Translate "screens.rpy" before you do this, otherwise the buttons to start the game, etc will disappear, and you'll find yourself stuck on the main menu!
+Note: Translate "screens.rpy" first, otherwise the buttons to start the game etc. will disappear, and you'll find yourself stuck on the main menu!

 # Step 4: Images
 The image folder contains all images that have English text.
 Replacing these images with your language will make it easier for players using your translation, but it takes effort and some skill, so if you struggle with image editing, skip this step.
 I am willing to do it for you once you translate the necessary files!